NBKRedSpy/Stacklands-BeQuiet/SteamReadMe.txt

 [h1]Be Quiet![/h1]

 Silence that darn yippy dog!
-Or any other card by id.

-By default, this mod quiets the dog and cat cards.
+Also silences cats and optionally silences dust bins.

+Other cards can be added to the list by their card id.

 [h1]Settings[/h1]
 [table]